Discover Chicago on Foot or Bike: The Ultimate Walking Guide for Tourists

 Maggie Daley Park

-Buckingham Fountain
+Clarence F. Buckingham Memorial Fountain

 Stand in awe of the size and power of such a grand fountain.
 Buckingham Fountain is one of the largest fountains in the world.

-(Note: only runs April through October).
+NOTE: Fountain only runs April through October

 Northerly Island Park